swooshcode/swooshcode/README.md

 <h1> Who am I? </h1>
   <p> 🍯 I'm a Lead Software Developer with a passion for coding and solving complex challenges.
 I have experience in the software development industry, and I'm proficient in a wide range of technologies, including UX/UI design, XCode, TESTFLIGHT, web development, web funnels, C#, Java, JavaScript, HTML, CSS, SQL, Python, PHP, ASP.NET, Node.js, React, Redux, Angular, Bootstrap, MongoDB, AWS, Azure, Git, Linux, Agile, Scrum, REST API, Machine Learning, Data Structures & Algorithms, Web Services, Cloud Computing, Design Patterns, Testing & Debugging, Networking, Security, DevOps, and Ruby on Rails.

-At my previous role as Lead Software Developer at ChitChat, I was responsible for leading a team of developers in the development of a new software product.
+In my previous role as Lead Software Developer at ChitChat, I was responsible for leading a team of developers in the development of a new software product.
 I was also responsible for the overall design and architecture of the product.
 I have a proven track record of success in delivering high-quality software products on time and within budget.

 Here you will find direct links to my GitHub repositories and a collection of my written pieces including articles and blog posts about software development.

 At the moment, I am engrossed in a number of open-source projects, which include:

 1. Zapier Langchain-nla-util (In progress): This is an extensive project aiming to simplify complex natural language understanding operations.
 It's currently under development and you can follow its progress here: https://lnkd.in/gyd_UJTz .